nre-learning/nre-blog/content/post/2020-02-10-launching-nrelabs-io.md

   link: https://twitter.com/mierdin
 ---

-> (This has been cross-posted from the original post, originally [posted on packetpushers.net](https://packetpushers.net/launching-nrelabs-io/))
+> (This has been cross-posted from the original post, [located at packetpushers.net](https://packetpushers.net/launching-nrelabs-io/))

 Wow, 2019 was a big year for NRE Labs.
 We had just launched at the end of 2018, so in many ways, 2019 was a year of growing up.
 We released several new versions of both the NRE Labs curriculum and the underlying Antidote platform, but we also put time and effort into establishing the NRE Labs community itself.
 We started holding weekly public standups.
 We created a governance document and a code of conduct.
 We moved all of the project's communications to our public discussion platform.